hhelsper/Software-engineering-project1/README.md

 The `requests` library allowed me to make calls to the TMDB web API and get back a response with the relevant info on the movie I was querying for, which I then converted into a json and parced to find and store the relevant information on the movies I would then display on my web page.

-The `python-dotenv` library was used to retreive my TMDB API key from my `.env` file in a secure manner to then use in my main codebase when making calls to TMDB's API.
+The `python-dotenv` library was used to retreive my TMDB API key from my `.env` file in a secure manner to then use in my main codebase when making calls to TMDB's API, as well as my `DATABASE_URL` to connect me with heroku's database and my `SECRET_KEY` which allows me to display flash messages.

 The `os` library was also used in retreival of the API key stored in my `.env` file using the method `.getenv()`.